wyast/TrainingCamp/README.md

 # TrainingCamp

-The official WYAST Training Camp for new collueges, aiming at promoting your GIT skills
+The official WYAST Training Camp for new collueges, aimed at promoting your GIT skills.

+## Have a nice year, youngsters ! --Nobunaga